MEASURE YOUR DIGITAL SUCCESS THROUGH DATA

 What is Google Search Console?

-In a nutshell, Google Search Console is a power search engine insights tool that helps you see where you stand.
+In a nutshell, Google Search Console is a powerful search engine insight tool.
 It shows you how Google “sees” your website (it actually crawls it using spiders!), what it’s found, and what it will display in search results.
-These website crawls determine how your website is called by user search terms and ranked in search results.
+These website crawls determine how your website is found in user search terms and ranked in search results.
 And as the world’s largest search engine, it’s pretty bloomin’ important to know what’s going on.

 Google Search Console’s data